shapyro/TriviaGame/README.md

 - Venus
 - Saturn

-## What is the only planet we can live on comfortably?
+## What is the only planet we can live on?
 - Earth
 - Uranus
 - Mercury